journey-js/journey/README.md

 If an error occurs while loading the clients, we are left with an empty view.

 A more common approach is to load the client data *before* we navigate to the *client* view.
 In other words we load the data while still on the current view.
 That way we already have the data when we render the client view.
 If an error occurs loading the data, we don't navigate to clients, and instead stay put on the current view.
-The user can thus retry to load the clients or continue with another operation on the current view.
+The user can then retry to load the clients or continue with another operation on the current view.

-Enter  **beforeenter**.
-This method caters for exactly the above scenario. *beforeenter* is called **before** the current route' *leave* method is called.
+This is where  **beforeenter** comes into play.
+This handler caters for exactly the above scenario. *beforeenter* is called **before** the current route' *leave* method is called.

 Similar to the other methods, *beforeenter* can return a promise (it generally will) and Journey will wait until this promise resolves before invoking *leave*.
 When *leave* completes the next route' *enter* is called.